-Founded in 1892 as the Cleveland General Electric Co. by Charles F. Brush, C.E.I. adopted its current name just two years later, and headquartered its corporate offices within the Cuyahoga Building on Public Square.
-C.E.I.'s stint in the Cuyahoga Building was short-lived.
+The firm founded in 1892 as the Cleveland General Electric Co. by Charles F. Brush became the Cleveland Electric Illuminating Company (C.E.I.) just two years later and established its headquarters offices in the Cuyahoga Building on Public Square.
+C.E.I.'s stint in the Cuyahoga Building was short-lived, however.
 The company transferred its headquarters into the 75 Building, on the northwest corner of Public Square in 1914.
-C.E.I. outgrew its facilities at 75 Public Square as the demand for electrical power rose, and in 1956 broke ground to construct their own Illuminating Building right next door at 55 Public Square.
+C.E.I. outgrew its facilities at 75 Public Square as the demand for electrical power rose, and in 1956 broke ground to construct its own Illuminating Building right next door at 55 Public Square.
 C.E.I. signed a fifteen-year, $408,000 lease to occupy the first five floors of the Illuminating Building.
 Despite occupying all fourteen floors of the old 75 Building, the Illuminating Building offered 17% more space on those initial five floors alone.
 The monumental 1958 move included some 800 dolly-loads of office equipment and an additional 500 desks.
-Despite this, the move was completed in less than eighteen hours as workers never stepped foot outdoors thanks to existing pedestrian tunnels connecting one building to the other.
+Nevertheless, the move was completed in less than eighteen hours as workers never stepped foot outdoors thanks to existing pedestrian tunnels connecting one building to the other.

 At the turn of the twentieth century, C.E.I. ran advertisements offering to wire homes with electricity for a price of $38.50, touting the benefits of domestic electricity, "Convenience-Cleanliness-Brightness-Luxury."
 Eventually, the company became famous for its 1940s-1960s ad campaign, which promoted Cleveland as "the best location in the nation."
 This ad campaign aimed to attract major industries to Cleveland, and promoted C.E.I.'s contribution to the overall welfare of Northeast Ohio by emphasizing its own role in expanding business, industry, job opportunities, and improving the overall quality of life.